dushoff/ccv/notes.md

 * Use them to make make down.yaml, and then PGR
 * Edit pgr by hand (track)
 * Use them to make up.yaml and XML

+For the future we can do branching, but for now just have a single download.xml?
+But shouldn't really download again now that we've started truncated updates.